How to manage financial stress

 Straight up, being in financial stress can really suck.
 Dealing with financial stress makes it hard to live the kind of life you want.
-We chatted to some young people to see what they do to make it a little easier to get by on not much dosh.
+We chatted to some young people to get their tips on how to deal with financial stress.

 Hands-up who likes having to get by on not much dosh. *Crickets* Yep, that’s pretty much what we thought.
 Young people all over Australia are facing unemployment, underemployment and financial stress, which can make it really hard to afford the essentials – housing, food, paying bills – let alone the fun stuff.
 It can be really hard to know how to deal with financial stress.

 Eleisha, a full-time uni student, says managing financial stress can have a major impact on your choices and lifestyle: ‘I don’t have much money for my weekly expenditures, and I have very low savings for future purchases such as a house and a car.
 There’s not a lot of security.
 I’m a bit worried now, but I’m more worried about how it’s going to affect me in the future.’

 Living this way can create a lot of stress and anxiety, and often means you need to make sacrifices.
 SpiderGirl18 commented on the ReachOutForums: ‘So many young people like myself aren't able to live the lifestyle they want....
 I’ve felt pressure to move out of [my local area] due to work opportunities being so far from me.
 I think that study and work can already cause stressors in our life, and adding issues such as travel and finances increases this stress [even] more.’